webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

   </div>
 </div>

-Here, `adapter` represents the GPU itself where as `device` represents an instance of the API on that GPU.
+Here, `adapter` represents the GPU itself whereas `device` represents an instance of the API on that GPU.

 Probably the biggest difference here is that getting the API in WebGPU